drjeong/ivap/README.md

 The system is designed as an online system using PHP, Javascript, HTML, and CSS.
 To run the system, you need to use either PHPStorm by JetBrains or PHPDesktop (https://github.com/cztomczak/phpdesktop).
 If you want, you can set up a server environment yourself with a PHP interpreter.

 You must use the dataset from https://zenodo.org/records/15114251 and copy it under the "DB" folder.
+Please create a folder named "DB" in the root.

 Jeong, D. H., Behera, P., Jeong, B. K., Sangama, C. L., Higgs, B., & Ji, S. Y. (2025).
 Designing an Interactive Visual Analytics System for Precipitation Data Analysis.
 Preprints. https://doi.org/10.20944/preprints202503.2365.v1